Phalegethon01/Blockchainbasic/README.md

 # Blockchainbasic
-A blockchain contract I developed while learning from Coursera Project title:Smart Contracts with Solidity: Create an Ethereum contract by Priya Jha
+A smart contract I developed on remix while learning from Coursera Project title:Smart Contracts with Solidity: Create an Ethereum contract by Priya Jha